guillaumeeb/big-data-frameworks-on-pbs/spark/Readme.md

 ## Project organisation

-Some pbs examples in the _examples_ folder.
-This scripts provides different ways of starting a cluster and launching an app: using directly the installation PATH, with an lmod based module, with an intermediate script (see below).
+Some pbs examples are in the _examples_ folder. they provide different ways of starting a cluster and launching an app: using directly the installation PATH, with an lmod based module, with an intermediate script (see below).
 The lmod module file is provided in module directory.
 In the current directory, the pbs-launch-spark shell script simplifies the PBS script.